It's a Sign!

 Local Paths (SL - Sendero Local)

-These paths can be up to 10 km long and have a minimum of difficulty.
+These paths can be up to 10 km long and are of minimal difficulty.

 SL-A indicates a local path in Andalusia.